-While the Capital One® Venture® Rewards Credit Card might offer bigger rewards at two times the points on every purchase, the United℠ TravelBank Card seems better suited for someone on a budget and with visions of taking a flight or two a year perhaps to visit family and when you don't need points for hotel stays or other travel expenses.
+While the Capital One® Venture® Rewards Credit Card might offer bigger rewards at two times the miles on every purchase, the United℠ TravelBank Card seems better suited for someone on a budget and with visions of taking a flight or two a year perhaps to visit family and when you don't need points for hotel stays or other travel expenses.

 This card is designed for folks who are casual travelers, but still appreciate a free flight when they can snag one.
 The United℠ TravelBank Card gives you the chance to accumulate rewards on everyday purchases at a rate that's comparable to regular flat-rate cash-back cards.
 Plus, you can earn a bonus without having to spend a huge amount upfront and without having to pay an annual fee.
 The lack of foreign transaction fees is also nice if you're dreaming of getaway abroad.

 The rewards program is perfectly designed for people who like to keep things simple and for anyone who gets excited about the chance to score airline tickets at little or no cost – as long as you're a loyal United Airlines flyer, that is.